deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 ## Summary

-In this blog, we provide a comprehensive walkthrough for building robust and scalable RAG applications using Haystack and NVIDIA NIM.
-We cover both NVIDIA-hosted and self-hosted NIM deployment scenarios.
-Our step-by-step instructions detail how to deploy NVIDIA NIM on a Kubernetes cluster, monitor their performance, and scale them as needed.
+In this blog, we provide a comprehensive walkthrough for building robust and scalable RAG applications using Haystack and NVIDIA NIM microservices.
+We cover building the RAG pipeline by leveraging NVIDIA NIM microservices hosted on the [NVIDIA API catalog](https://build.nvidia.com/) and also using self-hosted NVIDIA NIM microservices deployed on your infrastructure in a Kubernetes environment.
+Our step-by-step instructions detail how to deploy NVIDIA NIM microservices in a Kubernetes cluster, monitor their performance, and scale them as needed.

 By leveraging proven deployment patterns, our architecture ensures a responsive user experience and predictable query times, even in the face of high or bursty user queries and document indexing workloads.
 Moreover, our deployment recipe is flexible, allowing for easy implementation in cloud, on-premise, or air-gapped environments.
 With this guide, we aim to provide a resource for anyone looking to build reliable and performant RAG applications at scale.